-A structural fire can strike virtually any building, including mobile homes, singleand multi-family residences, commercial buildings, and industrial buildings.
+A structural fire can strike virtually any building, including mobile homes, single- and multi-family residences, commercial buildings, and industrial buildings.
 The highest percentage of structure fires occur in the late afternoon between 5 p.m. and 7 p.m.

 The extent of damage can range from minor to total destruction. can be s typically involve buildings that have more than three floors and are designed for multiple businesses or resident occupancy.
-Usually these fires occur in large metropolitan and urban areas.
+Usually, these fires occur in large metropolitan and urban areas.
 The consequences can be severe with loss of property, income, and in some cases, lives.
 These fires impact large numbers of people and require special planning and response efforts.

-Quick Stats - United States: 2008
+Quick Fire Stats - United States: 2022

-- 3,320 civilians lost their lives as the result of fire - 16,705 civilian injuries that occurred as the result of fire - 118 firefighters were killed while on duty - Fire killed more Americans than all natural disasters combined - 84 percent of all civilian fire deaths occurred in residences - There were an estimated 1.5 million fires in 2008 - Direct property loss due to fires was estimated at \$15.5 billion - An estimated 32,500 intentionally set structure fires resulted in 315 civilian deaths - Intentionally set structure fires resulted in an estimated \$866 million in property damage
+- 2,720 civilian fatalities - 10,720 civilian injuries - 98 firefighters were killed while on duty - Fire killed more Americans than all natural disasters combined - 84 percent of all civilian fire deaths occurred in residences - Direct property loss due to residential fires was estimated at \$10.8 billion - An estimated 18,500 residential fires were intentionally set - Intentionally set structure fires resulted in an estimated \$589 million in property damage